sophiaponte/prefect-legacy/docs/orchestration/concepts/artifacts.md

 ## Creating Markdown Artifacts

-To create link artifacts, just import `create_markdown_artifact` from `prefect.backend.artifacts`, then add a call to `create_markdown_artifact()` to any task orchestrated through a Prefect API.
+To create link artifacts, just import `create_markdown_artifact` from `prefectlegacy.backend.artifacts`, then add a call to `create_markdown_artifact()` to any task orchestrated through a Prefect API.

 ::: tip Import path
-If you are using a version prior to Prefect 0.15.8, import `create_markdown` from `prefect.artifacts`.
+If you are using a version prior to Prefect 0.15.8, import `create_markdown` from `prefectlegacy.artifacts`.
 :::

 Pass `create_markdown_artifact()` a string that will be rendered as an artifact.
 The string can contain any [Github-flavored Markdown](https://github.github.com/gfm/) markup including image references, links, and tables.